 If you would like to honor or memorialize a loved one AND help to beautify the altar at the same time, then take advantage of our Floral Dedication Program.
 You may choose the kind of flowers and the colors for not only memorial remembrances, but also for anniversaries, birthdays, engagements, weddings, baptisms, get-well wishes, etc. For each dedication, a notice will be posted in the bulletin (on the Mass intentions page) under “Floral Dedication” and will include your loved one’s name and the occasion.
 Bouquets are $45 and up (we charge only the actual cost of the flowers).
 In order to schedule a memorial or a dedication, please contact Giovanna Setiady at 281-9049.

 FIVE REASONS TO JOIN THE KNIGHTS OF COLUMBUS: If you are a Catholic male over the age of 18, here are five reasons that will encourage you to join this great fraternal organization of the Catholic Church—founded on the principles of Charity, Unity, Fraternity, and Patriotism: 1) The Heartbeat of the Knights of the Columbus is Service; 2) the Knights Support the Catholic Church; 3) the Knights support the Catholic Church; 4) the Knights are strongly and devoutly Pro-Life; and 5) the Knights are Faithful to the Catholic Church.

-For more information, call Thomas Quintana, the Grand Knight for the Alhambra Council, at (626) 863-7061.
+For more information, call the current Grand Knight, Paul Gutierrez, at (888) 869-3124.
 He will answer any questions you may have!